 You begin by registering as an MPhil student, while you undertake research training, develop your research skills, and complete the initial stages of your PhD.
 You can apply to upgrade to PhD registration when you have satisfactorily completed an agreed part of the research and training programme: usually after 18 months if you are studying full-time, or 24 months if you are studying part-time.

-You should aim to complete and submit your PhD thesis within an agreed period, usually three to four years for full-time students, and four to six years for part-time.
+You should aim to complete and submit your PhD thesis within an agreed period, usually three to four years for full-time students or seven to eight years for part-time students.
 If you decide not to upgrade to PhD registration, you can submit your thesis for an MPhil after two years if you are studying fulltime, or after three years if part-time.
 You can change your registration from full- to part-time or vice versa with the agreement of your supervisor.